RuxinQu/ruxinqu/README.md

 I'm Ruxin Qu.

 I'm a web developer passionate about writing clean and maintainable code.
 Recently, I graduated from the Full Stack Coding Bootcamp at the University of Washington.
-I have an M.S degree in Computational Chemistry and a B.S in Material Chemistry.
+I have an M.S degree in Computational Chemistry and a B.S in Materials Chemistry.

 I have a super cute golden retriever who often reminds me not to stay in front of the computer for too long and to go play!